-The river environment, however, gives this old town an appeal that is all its own.
-Rivers surround it and bring life to the town.
-The busiest trading centers are found in the center of the town, such as at Pasar Baru, Kuripan Market and some modern markets such as the Antasari Shopping Center.
-The Ramadhan Cake Fair is an event in which cakes are sold during the month Ramadhan.
-Various cakes, including some for offerings, are sold in the market on Jl.
-Martadinata.
+This river environment, gives this old Banjarmasin town an appeal that is all unique its own in Kalimantan, where river life of two floating markets in town make busy trading centers.
+The city also has famous local and traditional markets as Pasar Baru, Kuripan Market and some modern markets such as the Antasari Shopping Center.
+During the Ramadhan fasting month the Cake Fair is an event in which sweet cakes are sold during the late afternoon as street offerings, on Jalan Martadinata.

-The Palau Hijau recreation park is suitable for family recreation.
-There is a fishing pond, a mini zoo, a playground and other entertainment facilities.
-The park is located 24 kilometers from the center of the town, near Syamsuddin Noor airport.
+For Family recreation, Banjarmasin has a recreation park Palau Hijau with a fishing location, a mini zoo, a children playground and other family entertainment facilities.
+The park is located near Syamsuddin Noor Banjarmasin airport, 24 kilometers from Banjarmasin town.

 The Sabital Muhtadin Grand Mosque in the center of Banjarmasin town is the biggest mosque in South Kalimantan, and is the pride of its citizens.
-The mosque occupies an area of about ten hectares, with the Martapura river in front it is a beautiful tourism attraction, near the main facilities for religious education and a library.
+The mosque occupies an area of about ten hectares, in front of the Martapura river, and forms beautiful scenery tourism attraction, as a religious education and library.

 In Banjarbaru the only museum of South Kalimantan can be found, The Lambung Mangkurat Museum has various historical relics from the Banjar kingdom, such as jars, plates, traditional costumes, and other antiquities.
 A copy of the holy Qur'an, written by a prominent Islamic leader named Syekh Muhammad Arsyad Al-Banjari (1710 - 1812), is also preserved here.

 The Grave of Sultan Suriansyah who spread the Islamic religion to South Kalimantan lies at Kuin village, and can be reached within 15 minutes from the center of town.